xupei0610/ComputerGraphics-HW/hw3/README.md

   I uses stack instead of recursion in the GPU code to prevent using too much registers by a GPU thread.
 However, there is still two problems using GPU computation in the program.

   1. No bound box support.
-So far, the bound box structure is allowed to be put into another bound box such that a deep function calls may be involved when using bound box and cause the GPU kernel crashing.
-I have got an idea to flatten the warpping of bound box.
+So far, the bound box structure is allowed to be put into another bound box such that a deep function call may be involved when using bound box or other composition structure and cause the GPU kernel crashing.
+I have got an idea to flatten the warping of bound box.
 I will revise this problem later.
   2. Object Initialization.
-The code is written in modern C++ design pattern.
-Lots of virtual functions are used, which cause a huge problem when initializing objects on the GPU code.
-I will talk about it in the summary section.
+The CPU code is written in modern C++ design pattern original.
+Lots of virtual functions are used, which cause a huge problem when directly using them on GPU.
+In order to use virtual functions, objects must be initialized on the device (GPU) directly instead of copying it from the host to device directly.
+I will talk about it in details in the summary section.
 This is the flaw of my code design.
 I will modify the code later to verify this problem.

 #### GUI with progress bar (approximation)
 #### Progress bar in CMD mode